-Novartis designed its due diligence measures to conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas Second Edition (OECD 2012) (the "OECD Framework") and related Supplements.
+We designed our due diligence measures to conform in all material respects with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High Risk Areas Second Edition (OECD 2012) (the "OECD Framework") and related Supplements.

-Novartis, as a purchaser, is many steps removed from the mining of the conflict minerals and does not purchase raw ore or unrefined Conflict Minerals.
+As a purchaser, we are many steps removed from the mining of the conflict minerals and do not purchase raw ore or unrefined Conflict Minerals.

-A summary of Novartis' annual activities, which are in line with the OECD Framework, is outlined below.
+Our annual due diligence activities, which are in line with the OECD Framework, are summarized below.